 A message from the filmmaker:

 In 1991 I completed a one hour and two minute Super-8 sound film I called "Reality 86'd'.
-This film documented the last Black Flag tour in 1986, which I was a part of (being in Painted Willie).
-Greg Ginn signed us to his SST Records label and brought us on the road for six months that year.
-This was the last "Black Flag" tour until 27 years later in 2013 when the band reformed out of the blue, in two different incarnations.
-SST Records owner / Black Flag guitarist and sole original member, Greg Ginn refused the film's release upon my offering it to him shortly after I completed it, for reasons I will never really understand.
-Furthermore he has held the film prisoner ever since, having it removed from my You Tube and Vimeo accounts for "copyright violation".
-A film I created and produced myself, including a band I was in and wrote songs for.
-He also had promotional music videos I directed for Black Flag and other SST acts (again, including my own band) yanked from my You Tube account, and causing me to lose an account completely.
-While the film was briefly online, others copied it and reposted it numerous times on You Tube and Vimeo, and it remains available online for the time being.
+This film documented the last Black Flag tour in 1986, which I was a part of.
+Greg Ginn signed Painted Willie to SST Records label and brought the band along on the road for six months that year.
+This also happened to be the final "Black Flag" tour until 27 years later in 2013 when the band reformed out of the blue, in two different incarnations and one flailing lawsuit.
+SST Records owner / Black Flag guitarist, sole original member Greg Ginn refused the film's release upon my offering it to him shortly after I completed it for reasons I will never really understand.
+Furthermore, he has held the film prisoner ever since, having it removed from my You Tube and Vimeo accounts for "copyright violation".
+A film I created and produced for the most part myself, featuring a band I was in and wrote songs for (Painted Willie).
+A band that he himself had signed, produced, and took on the longest Black Flag tour in the band's history.
+More recently, he also had promotional music videos I directed for Black Flag and other SST artists yanked from my You Tube account (again, including my own band), subsequently causing me to lose an account completely ("firstname.lastname@example.org".)
+While "Reality 86'd" was briefly online it garnered a lot of views (50k in two weeks!), press and attention.
+Others copied it and reposted it numerous times on You Tube and Vimeo, and it remains available online for the time being.
 Apparently it is available on bit-torrent sites as well, if you are into that sort of stuff.
-Given this situation, I'd much rather the film be seen than not.
+Personally, I do not download artists work from the internet, however, given the situation here I'd much rather the film be seen than not.